-- 8.1 The list of Heads of Department or their nominees, who are authorised signatories for Leave of Absence applications, must be provided to the Registry at the start of the academic year. - 8.2 If a student is fully enrolled at UCB the application should normally be made online through the student dashboard on the Portal or U@UCB app, if the student is dormant or withdrawn, Leave of Absence application form should be requested from Registry directly, by emailing to Registry@ucb.ac.uk. - 8.3 Apprentices should forward completed deferral form with supporting evidence to the Apprenticeship Service Support Team. - 8.4 The application form must be submitted as soon as possible to the Registry alongside the relevant evidence.
-Where evidence is not included, the reasons for this should be provided at time of submission of the applications.
-If evidence cannot be provided, application will be reviewed by Head of Department or
+- 8.1 The list of Heads of Department or their nominees, who are authorised signatories for Leave of Absence applications, must be provided to the Registry at the start of the academic year. - 8.2 If a student is fully enrolled at UCB, the application should normally be made online through the student dashboard on the Portal or U@UCB app.
+If the student is dormant or withdrawn, a Leave of Absence application form should be requested from Registry directly, by emailing Registry@ucb.ac.uk. - 8.3 Apprentices should consult with the Centre for Apprenticeships when applying for a Break in Learning. - 8.4 The application form must be submitted as soon as possible to the Registry alongside the relevant evidence.
+Where evidence is not included, the reasons for this should be provided when the application is submitted.
+If evidence cannot be provided, the application will be reviewed by the relevant Head of Department or nominee and the decision will be made based on the information provided.

-- nominee and the decision with be made based on information provided. - 8.5 If you are waiting for the evidence and are worried it will not arrive in time for your application, you should still apply for Leave of Absence, but highlight that you are still waiting evidence and report when it's likely to arrive. - 8.6 The Registry administrator and an appropriate Head of Department or nominee will consider the application and the Registry aim to respond in writing within 10 working days of receipt of the application and may: - a) Approve the application; or - b) Reject the application giving full reasons for the decision. - 8.7 Once processed, the student and the relevant departments of UCB will be notified via email.
+- 8.5 If you are waiting for the evidence and are worried it will not arrive in time for your application, you should still apply for Leave of Absence, but highlight that you are still waiting for evidence and report when it is likely to arrive. - 8.6 The Registry administrator and an appropriate Head of Department or nominee will consider the application.
+Registry aim to respond in writing within 10 working days of receipt of the application and may: - a) Approve the application; or - b) Reject the application giving full reasons for the decision. - 8.7 Once processed, the student and the relevant departments of the University will be notified via email.
 The progress of the application can be viewed on the Portal.
-The student will be notified of the approved Leave of Absence by post or e-mail and of the process that is to be followed in order to return to their studies at the relevant time.
+The student will be notified of the approved Leave of Absence by post or e-mail and of the process to return to their studies at the relevant time.
 Also, a notification will be posted on the Portal under the Comments section and a confirmation letter will be uploaded into the "Files" section on the student dashboard on the Portal. - 8.8 a) It is the student's responsibility to inform Student Finance England of their confirmed Leave of Absence where applicable.
-FISU will update the student's record and recalculate the tuition fees due up to the date of the Deferral request.
-They will then notify Student Finance England and the Student of the amended fee.
-The student will also be informed of the tuition fee due on their subsequent return to study. - b) The Centre for Apprenticeships will update the student's record and recalculate the training and assessment fees to be paid by the employer or funding agency where necessary.
-A new planned end for the Apprenticeship programme will be notified to the Apprentice and employer. - 8.9 The University will normally report to the Home Office the withdrawal of immigration sponsorship of a Student Visa holder that is on Leave of Absence.
+Student Records will update the student's record and recalculate the tuition fees due up to the date of the Deferral/Break in Learning request.
+They will then notify Student Finance England and the student of the amended fee.
+The student will also be informed of the tuition fee due on their subsequent return to study.

+b) The Centre for Apprenticeships will update the student's record and recalculate the training and assessment fees to be paid by the employer or funding agency where necessary.
+A newly planned end for the apprenticeship programme will be notified to the apprentice and employer.

+- 8.9 The University will normally report to the Home Office the withdrawal of immigration sponsorship of a Student Visa holder that is on Leave of Absence.
 Student status will be suspended for them whilst on Leave of Absence. - 8.10 Any grades/credits achieved at the point of deferral will stand.